ernst-schwaiger/6502ASM/README.md

 Add warning: zero-page defined after code that references it. zero-page opt cannot be made (does non zero page with zero page operand actually work?)
-Issue error if branch/jmp targets or expressions could not be resolved Still crash/coredump if using "RET" as last statement instead of "RTS".
-Check why
+Issue error if branch/jmp targets or expressions could not be resolved